-Community development is the key focus of our activities, which are delivered through five sectors: education, peacebuilding, health and livelihoods initiatives.
+Community development is the key focus of our activities, which are delivered through four sectors: village-led development, peacebuilding, health and livelihoods initiatives.
 We invest in practical, grassroots programs and projects with an emphasis on building capacity and long-term relationships with local partners to play our role in empowering people in Myanmar to achieve sustainable development.

 GWM was founded in March 2004 by Peter Simmons.
 It was born out of his first missions-based trip to Myanmar in 2000.
 Peter was confronted with stories of young children dying needlessly from a lack of medicine.
 During the next four years, Peter gained support through his business networks, formed alliances with other aid organisations and continued to visit Myanmar.
 Once established, GWM then focused on meeting the health-related needs of people living in poverty.
 At that time, GWM was primarily a humanitarian organisation responding to emergencies of a more individual nature.
 From the early relationships established with local community leaders, GWM branched into a role that supported several community leaders – in providing funding for infrastructure, vocational training and health initiatives and partnering with them in the development of sustainable livelihoods and income streams.

 In 2011, Community Transformation, a smaller Australian-based organisation led by Drs Anthony and Vicki-Ann Ware that also focused solely on development in Myanmar, merged into GWM.
 This significantly contributed to our first season of transformation, which started in 2012.
 Then, we began to transition from purely humanitarian, missions-based aid into a grassroots, sustainable development organisation.
 This included shifting our focus from health and education, largely in relation to orphanages, to our focus on communities.